 JOB TITLE: DISTRICT SAFETY OFFICER - Weekends Only (Saturdays and Sundays)

 GROUP: Teamsters I LEVEL: District Safety Officer FLSA Status: Non-exempt

 WORK DAYS PER FISCAL YEAR: 104 HOLIDAYS: 5 HOURS PER DAY: 12

-SUMMARY: The position of District Safety Officer patrols district property, on foot or in a vehicle, to ensure that buildings and grounds are secure.
+SUMMARY: The District Safety Officer is an armed position that patrols district property, on foot or in a vehicle, to ensure that buildings and grounds are secure.
 Responsibilities include setting, monitoring and testing alarm systems; responding to alarms; observing and reporting unlawful.
 Officers respond to assist staff after hours and maintains safe learning environment.